Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 3. Rapid cell turnover during weight loss

-Current retatrutide data (TRIUMPH-4, 68 weeks):
+Current retatrutide data (TRIUMPH-4 and TRIUMPH-1):

 • Thyroid cancer: 0 cases